Andrii Kholodov: Family

+The wife of Andrii Kholodov is designer Kateryna Shakhovska, who also designs clothing for Oksana Marchenko.

+Journalists from the program *Schemes* claim that Kholodov is a godfather to the wife of pro-Russian oligarch Viktor Medvedchuk, Oksana Marchenko.
+The leader of the "Servant of the People" party, Dmytro Razumkov, stated that the candidate’s family ties with the family of the godfather of the Russian president are not grounds for excluding the candidate from the party.

+In October 2020, Kholodov attended the wedding of Viktor Medvedchuk’s stepson.

 Criticism and a lawsuit

 In November 2019, journalists of the Schemes program of the Ukrainian edition of Radio Liberty published an investigation in which they proved that MP Kholodov's family was connected to the cigarette distribution business, pointed to possible tax violations, and exposed him for lobbying the Verkhovna Rada to improve the conditions for doing business.

 In July 2020, the NACP found a real conflict of interest in MP Kholodov, the case was referred to court, and the MP faces a fine.

 On August 27, 2020, Kholodov filed a lawsuit with the Shevchenkivskyi District Court of Kyiv, asking to "recognize as unreliable the information" disseminated in the investigation.
 However, on the day of the first preparatory hearing, he filed a written statement "to leave the claim without consideration."
 Neither Kholodov nor his representative appeared at the hearing.
 On March 25, 2021, the Shevchenkivskyi Court decided to "leave the claim without consideration".